Wang-yang73/ads_covid-19/README.md

-# Applied Data Science on COVID-19 data
+# Applied Data Science Exercise worked on COVID-19 data
 This project is aim to show the data of confirmed cases and the doubling rates in different country.
 This project was worked by applying a cross industry standard process, it covers the full walkthrough of: automated data gathering, data transformations, filtering and machine learning to approximating the doubling time, and (static) deployment of responsive dashboard.